M0L1N4/gentle-intro-rust/src/1-basics.md

 }
 ```

-Which won't produce any output.
-But change 42 to 40:
+Cosa que no produirà cap sortida.
+Però canvia 42 a 40:

 ```
 thread 'main' panicked at